weilern1121/ATD-ass3-React_Redux_Restaurant/README.md

 				- foodRate
 				- pic
 				- date
-		-user, fields:
+		- user, fields:
 			- name
 			- location
 			- pic

-##FEATURES:
+## FEATURES:
 * Each feature corporates server request and might include local usage of the received state from the server (like reviews sort).
 * Each feature sends a request to the server via actions.js and catch the server’s respond via reducer.js (NOTE- actions.js and reducer.js of the correspond component, combined in the main.js during the client initialization).
-*Each client’s action is dispatched to the Store via saga.
+* Each client’s action is dispatched to the Store via saga.
 The renderToReducer function in the sagas sends a promise to the sever, fetch the returned data from the server and moved it back the to the store.

 * Core Features:
 	- Register : required a unique user name, a location and a profile picture.